Iris314/nc-games/README.md

-# Northcoders House of Games Frontend
+# House of Games Frontend

 ## Background